 - Use fair trade coffees and teas

-- Serve foods that do need not to be individually packaged or require utensils.
+- Serve foods that do not need to be individually packaged or require utensils.
 Like fruits and vegetables or cheese and crackers.

 - Use paper products that include recycled content and can be recycled or composted.